The delegates of Basalt Projects Group and Venezuela met during Expo Venezuela Potencia, the industrial fair in Caracas.

-The delegation headed by Maxim Chernykh, the General Director of Basalt Projects Inc., showcased advanced technologies to be used in the construction sector for the production of continuous basalt fiber (CBF) and basalt composites.
+The delegation headed by Maxim Chernykh, the Managing Director of Basalt Projects Group, showcased advanced technologies to be used in the construction sector for the production of continuous basalt fiber (CBF) and basalt composites.

 Venezuela has sufficient reserves of high-quality basalt raw materials, suitable for CBF manufacture, and is interested in efficient modern technologies for producing own basalt products.
 This aspect parallels the targets of the Bolivarian Republic of Venezuela for import substitution and progressive development of the construction complex by using advanced materials.